privacyidea/privacyidea/doc/faq/rollout-strategies.rst

 Automatic initial synchronization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. todo:: What is autosync? (has incorrect reference)

 Hardware TOTP tokens may get out of sync due to clock shift.
 HOTP tokens may
 get out of sync due to unused keypresses.
 To cope with this you can activate
 :ref:`autosync`.